maxsitt/insect-detect-docs/docs/software/programming.md

 ```

-1. With the logger set up, you can send any information you need (e.g. for
+1. With the logger set up, you can write any information you need (e.g. for
     finding problems if something went wrong) to the log file.
 This is a good
     alternative to `print()`, if you don't have a terminal output.
 You can add
     your own custom logging command in any line with: